Free Things To Do This Summer In Denver

 FREE FESTIVALS AND EVENTS

 WHEN: Sept.
 2, Oct.
 7, Nov.
 4, 2016

 WHERE: Denver's Art Districts

-Discover Denver's thriving creative community during a First Friday celebration, held every first Friday of the month, during which galleries in Denver's art districts stay open late for a festive, street party-like event.
+Discover Denver's thriving creative community during a First Friday celebration, held every first Friday of the month.
+Galleries in Denver's seven art districts stay open late for a festive, street party-like event.

 WHEN: All summer long

 The many farmers' markets spread throughout The Mile High City aren't just about locally grown farm-fresh produce, delicious baked goods and yummy prepared foods — though you'll find more than enough of those things.
 Each Denver farmers' market is a festive, weekly street fair, with live entertainment, family-friendly activities and a vibrant crowd of locals.

 A Taste of Colorado

 WHERE: Civic Center Park, Broadway and Colfax Ave.